Turkey–United States relations: Gülen Movement (Ergenekon, AKP closure)

+The Gülen movement, followers of Gülen, is a sub-sect of Sunni Islam based on a Nursian theological perspective as reflected in Fethullah Gülen's religious teachings.
 Gülen movement's possible involvement in the Ergenekon plot (trials) is controversial.
 The investigation claimed to study an organization compared to Counter-Guerrilla.
-Accused were claimed to be the "deep state."
+The accused were declared to be the "deep state in Turkey."
 The Ergenekon trials were a series of high-profile trials that began on October 20, 2008, in which 275 people, including military officers, journalists, and opposition lawmakers, all alleged members of Ergenekon, were accused of plotting against the Erdogan government.
 The trials resulted in lengthy prison sentences for most of the accused.

-The US Secretary of State reported on the Turkish investigation into the Ergenekon network and concluded that “the details of the case were murky, however, and Ergenekon's status as a terrorist organisation remained under debate at year's end”.
+The US Secretary of State reported on the Turkish investigation into the Ergenekon network and concluded that "the details of the case were murky, however, and Ergenekon's status as a terrorist organization remained under debate at year's end."